mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 So far we've descended to bytecode level and understood the precise nature of the `modified ctx ptr disallowed` error.
 We triggered this error on purpose by editing bytecode.
-Unfortunately, compiler could ocasionally generate similar instruction sequences for a perfectly valid program.
+Unfortunately, compiler could occasionally generate similar instruction sequences for a perfectly valid program.
 It happens more often when a program gets complex.

 It is yet unclear what causes a compiler to emit such code and whether we can prevent it from happening.
-Why does a compiler beleive that replacing
+Why does a compiler believe that replacing
 ```c
 r2 = *(u32 *)(r1 + 4)
 ```